Grape Salad

 • Add grapes and fold together until combined.
 Transfer to a serving bowl and cover with plastic wrap.
 Set in the fridge for at least 2 hours, or up to overnight.

-• When ready to serve, sprinkle the top with pecans and brown sugar.
+• When ready to serve, sprinkle with pecans and brown sugar.

 Notes

 Storage: Transfer leftover grape salad to an airtight container and keep it in the refrigerator for up to 3 days.
-It may be stored longer than that, but the grapes will soften over time and become mushy.
+After 3 days, the grapes will soften and start to get mushy.

 Nutrition